 Of course, there are certain rules that pertain to collecting a former spouse’s benefits.
 The marriage to a former spouse must have lasted ten years or more and the person seeking the benefits must currently be unmarried, or married after the age of sixty.
 Even if a former spouse remarried, a ex-wife or ex-husband can still seek the benefits, as it will not affect what the current spouse will receive.

 There are more options available for those people who have not yet reached full retirement age, 65 or 66, depending on their birth date.
-If the former spouse is 62 years or older, regardless or not if he or she has begun to collect Social Security benefits, the person seeking benefits can begin to receive a reduced benefit based on the former spouse’s earning record, provided the divorce took place at least two years prior.
+If you need expert opinion an Elder Law Attorney can be found at Hyannis Estate Planning Law Firm – Law Office of Boyd & Boyd, P.C. who can help you guide through the case.
+The former spouse is 62 years or older, regardless or not if he or she has begun to collect Social Security benefits, the person seeking benefits can begin to receive a reduced benefit based on the former spouse’s earning record, provided the divorce took place at least two years prior.
 If more beneficial, the seeker later on can switch to his own benefits.
+When it comes to property settlement between two parties, lawyers for estate planning can help.

 If a former spouse is deceased, then a benefit seeker can begin collecting a reduced widow(er)/divorced benefit at age 60, and has the option later on to switch to his own benefit at full retirement age, if the amount is greater.